 Five meet records and four stadium records set over two days of competition

-Ohio State athletes set to compete in five events
+Ohio State athletes set to compete in six events

 Led Ohio State to second-ever Big Ten indoor championship

 Zack Bazile voted Men's Freshman of the Year

 Ohio State track and field hosts the Buckeye Classic at French Field House.

 Photos by Jeff Mills

 One of the most respected names in the track and field community, Karen Dennis is in her second season as director of track & field and cross country at Ohio State and entering her 14th season overall in Columbus.
 Dennis spent eight seasons (2006-2014) as the women's track and field/cross country head coach at Ohio State and was an assistant track coach for four seasons (2003-2006) prior to her appointment as program director.